emaesen/media-viewer-webapp/README.md

 movies/[level1-B]/[level2-B]/[movie4]
 ```

+The maximum number of movies supported is 8192.

 The folder levels are detected on import of the movie meta-data (see below).

 Movies can be viewed either in three different modes:
 - inline within the movie list
 - in maximum browser-width mode
 - in full-screen mode

+Movies can be marked as "hidden".
+While viewing the "hidden" items they can be deleted from the DB.
+The webpage displays a list of delete commands that can be copied to a batch file to easily remove the deleted movies from the file system as well.

 ## Linux Setup